RyamLael/RyamLael/README.md

 ----------------------------

 * 🌍  I'm based in Sobral, Ceará
-* 🚀  I'm currently working on [Game Development](http://https://github.com/pab-h/loremipsum)
+* 🚀  I am currently working on a backend project for the Software Engineering course.
-* 🧠  I'm learning HTML, CSS and JavaScript
+* 🧠  I am learning to develop APIs in Python using Flask.
-*
 ### Skills